 Think like a lawyer.
 Write like a journalist.

-Every summer, Vermont Law School's Environmental Law Center brings together renowned legal educators, policymakers, practicing lawyers, nonprofit leaders, journalists and other innovators in their fields to share their expertise in our Summer Session, while enjoying the beauty of our campus, the historic village of South Royalton and the natural surroundings.
+Enhance your journalism skills and deepen your understanding of environmental or animal law and policy with a Media Fellowship at one of the nation's top environmental law schools.
+Every summer, Vermont Law and Graduate School's Environmental Law Center brings together legal educators, policymakers, practicing lawyers and other leaders in their fields to share their expertise in our Summer Session.
+They also enjoy the beauty of our campus, the historic village of South Royalton, and the natural surroundings.

-Our Media Fellows audit a two-week course between June and August and have access to our distinguished faculty and visiting policy leaders.
-(Select your course from Terms Two, Three or Four in the Summer Session catalog).
-You will receive a $1,250 stipend, free housing, free books and a tuition waiver.
-Family members are welcome to join you.
+Media Fellows audit a Vermont Law and Graduate School course during June or July and have access to our distinguished faculty and visiting policy leaders.
+The position includes a stipend, free housing, books, and a tuition waiver (travel is not included).
+Family members are welcome to join.

 Fellows learn from experienced litigators who have won major cases and from policy experts in climate change, animal law, energy, food and agriculture, and other areas.
 After class, they can meet for on- or off-the-record conversations with these experts, developing new insights, meeting new sources, and gaining renewed enthusiasm for covering these critical issues.
 Media fellows also take part in the Summer Session's brown bag lunch series, "Hot Topics in Environmental Law," delivering a 45-minute, informal lecture on an environmental or animal law and policy topic of their choosing.
 Outside of classroom time, fellows can enjoy rural Vermont by swimming, kayaking, hiking, biking, or just relaxing on the front porch.

 Vermont Law and Graduate School is seeking five fellows for 2023: 2 journalists focused on environmental law and policy, 1 journalist focused on food and agriculture law and policy, and 2 focused on animal law and policy.